Rebecca-Byrnes/Rebecca-Byrnes/index.md

 ## About Me

-Hi, I’m Rebecca Byrnes.
-I work at the intersection of climate policy, data, and communication.
-I enjoy building clear, engaging tools and content that help people understand complex systems.
+Hi, I’m Rebecca Byrnes — a cybersecurity and information security compliance professional based in Portugal.
+I help organizations design, implement, and mature security programs that are practical, auditable, and aligned to business goals.

-• Policy and research translation into visuals and stories
+• ISO/IEC 27001 implementation and internal audits
-• Data analysis and interactive dashboards
+• SOC 2 readiness, control design, and evidence collection
-• Writing and speaking on climate and markets
+• Risk management aligned to ISO 27005 and NIST

 ## Projects